alteryx-vue/nyt-connector/README.md

-# nyt (New York Times)
+# New York Times Alteryx Connector

-### Alteryx NYT Connector built with Vue.js
+> An Alteryx Connector built with Vue.js and Vuetify

-> Alteryx HTML SDK template built with Vue.js and Vuetify
+This connector was developed using the increasingly popular Vue.js JavaScript framework alongside it's niche UI framework known as Vuetify - which was built specifically for Vue.js and features the Material Design guidelines.

-Alteryx NYT Connecter - bottom navigation w/ top toolbar for page/tab titles and developer options icon.
+The result is a beautiful, responsive, performant example of the first Alteryx tool developed using the progressive Vue.js library.
+If you're familiar with React, then I almost insist that you give Vue.js a try.
+Subjectively, I beleive Vue.js is the perfect lightweight framework for use with the Alteryx HTML/JavaScript SDK - especially when performance remains a top priority.
+Throw in a lightweight UI and axios (a modern, promise-based HTTP client) and building beautiful, fast connectors in Alteryx is a breeze!

 ### Requirements
 - [NodeJS/npm](https://nodejs.org)